ncatlab/nlab-content/pages/8/4/9/0/948/content.md

 {: toc}

 Broadly speaking, __constructive mathematics__ is mathematics done without the principle of [[excluded middle]] (or other principles, such as the full [[axiom of choice]], that imply it).
-Sometimes one adds further restrictions or alternatively adds axioms that contradict excluded middle but are otherwise consistent.
+Sometimes one adds further restrictions or alternatively adds axioms that contradict excluded middle but are otherwise consistent; these variations may be seen in the list of schools below.
+However, it is probably best to use more precise terms (predicativism, intuitionism, etc) in this case.

 __Constructivism__ is the philosophy that such mathematics is useful, or (more strongly) that non-constructive mathematics is wrong.
-Historically, constructive mathematics was first pursued by mathematicians who believed the latter.
-However, many modern mathematicians who do constructive mathematics do it not because of any philosophical belief about the wrongness of non-constructive mathematics, but because constructive mathematics is interesting in its own right, and/or because its study has potential applications to non-constructive mathematics.
+Historically, constructive mathematics was first pursued explicitly by mathematicians who believed the latter.
+However, many modern mathematicians who do constructive mathematics do it not because of any philosophical belief about the wrongness of non-constructive mathematics, but because constructive mathematics is interesting in its own right.
+In the '[pluralist](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.93.9892)' approach to the [[foundations]] of mathematics, a constructive proof (when it exists) is better because it is valid in more versions of mathematics, but a classical proof remains valid for classical mathematics.

+Another motivation for modern mathematicians ---especially category theorists like those on the nLab--- is that the study of constructive mathematics has potential applications to non-constructive mathematics.
 For example, even if one believes the principle of excluded middle to be true, the "[[internal logic|internal]]" version of excluded middle in many interesting [[category|categories]] is still false; thus constructive mathematics can be useful in the study of such categories, even if mathematics is "globally" non-constructive.
-This is essentially the [nPOV](/nlab/show/nPOV#Logic) on constructive mathematics.
+This is the neutral motivation for constructive mathematics from the [nPOV](/nlab/show/nPOV#Logic).

+Here we write mostly about the mathematics, philosophically neutral.

 ## Origins and schools ##